 5. Once your starter is ready for use, you can either leave it out on the counter and feed it daily, or store it in the refrigerator and take it out once a week to feed it.

 You may also want to check out my stick figure sourdough starter instructions here.

 - Yeast and bacteria are present in the air, in the flour and on your hands.
 You may want to use your clean hands to mix the ingredients to inject them with more microbes.

 - As the microbes begin to reproduce in the starter, the bread-friendly ones take over and crowd out any unfriendly ones.

 - Lactobacilli bacteria convert sugars in the flour to lactic acid and acetic acid.
 These acids give sourdough its distinctive sour flavor.

 - Acid-tolerant yeasts thrive in the starter also.
 They convert sugar into carbon dioxide and ethanol.
 The carbon dioxide creates bubbles that make the bread rise.

 - Each microbe eats different sugars and so they do not compete with each another for food.

 - The principal yeast in the starter is Candida milleri.
 This acid-tolerant yeast doesn’t consume maltose, a sugar in flour starch.
-Without maltose, Lactobacillus sanfranciscensis, the bacteria found only in sourdough cultures, die off!
+Without maltose, Lactobacillus sanfranciscensis, the bacteria found only in sourdough cultures, does eat maltose.
+Without it, they starve and die off!
 Of course, microbes do die eventually, but not before they produce their replacements.
 When yeasts die, they break down into compounds that the lactobacilli eat.
 This mutually beneficial relationship between two organisms is called symbiosis.
 (If only all relationships went this well…)